ViniciusEderman/HangmanGameWithJavaScript/README.md

 # 🤞 In this project, you will to saw my second game built with JavaScript/Html/Css/Bootstrap 🤞
  I made this project to work some JS animations together with an improvement of my CSS
  <br>
- The game is very simple, just clone the repository, access the views folder and start with server(Live Serv)

 # 🖥️ About the future of the project:
  As it's just a game to practice and understand more concepts.
 I've decided that I won't bring new updates, {not for now}